Ipsy: History

 In September 2017, IPSY launched an e-commerce section offering beauty products at reduced prices to subscribers.
 In 2018, IPSY expanded its portfolio to two membership tiers with the introduction of a full-size program called Glam Bag Plus (later renamed BoxyCharm when the companies merged).
 In 2019, IPSY added Glam Bag Ultimate, a tier featuring both full-size products and deluxe samples.
 In November 2020, Glam Bag Ultimate was discontinued and replaced with Glam Bag X, a members only upgrade which instead offered 7-8 full-sized products each quarter and was later renamed Icon Box.
 The products offered in the Icon Box are advertised as curated by different celebrities each quarter.
 Past curators include Gwen Stefani, Lisa Vanderpump, and Chrissy Teigen.

 IPSY launched its first in-house brand, Complex Culture, in 2019 before forming a brand incubator called Madeby Collective.
-IPSY launched Refreshments in 2020, a line personal care products advertised as vegan, cruelty-free, and free of parabens, phthalates, and sulfates.
+IPSY launched Refreshments in 2020, a line of personal care products advertised as vegan, cruelty-free, and free of parabens, phthalates, and sulfates.
 The products are also formulated without gluten and nut allergens, and are clinically, allergy, and dermatologist-tested.
 In August 2020, Madeby Collective collaborated with TikTok personality Addison Rae to release Item Beauty.
 In June 2021, Madeby Collective collaborated with singer Becky G to release Treslúce Beauty.

 In October 2020, IPSY announced it would acquire BoxyCharm, the largest provider of subscriptions for full-size beauty products at the time, for $500 million.
 The deal also formed a new parent company called Beauty For All (BFA Industries) which would oversee both brands separately.